9tykeshav/Nocturnal/README.md

 • Repetion of code , you may see repetition of code all across the bot , Mess/ useless code , please avoid doing that •And the list goes on....

-this is the first project i made after learning python...So that's the reason its a mess
+this is the first project i made while learning python...So that's the reason its a mess